Terms and Conditions

 b) The Buyer may request the Seller to arrange for the carriage and insurance of the Goods to the Buyer or the Buyer’s nominated destination subject to the written agreement of the Seller.
 The cost of such carriage and insurance shall be borne by the Buyer and added to the invoiced price of the Goods.

-a) The Buyer must inspect the Goods within seven working days from off-loading of the Goods at the Buyer’s premises or other designation dominated by the Buyer for delivery of the Goods.
+a) The Buyer must inspect the Goods within seven working days from receipt of the Goods at the Buyer’s premises or other designation dominated by the Buyer for delivery of the Goods.

 b) The Seller shall entertain claims in respect of non-delivery, partial delivery, damaged Goods or faulty Goods unless such claims are received at the Seller’s premises in writing within seven days of such delivery.